 Dr. Kosnett has 25 years' experience as a physician board certified in medical toxicology, occupational medicine, and internal medicine.
-His national and international activities have included President, American College of Medical Toxicology; Committee on Toxicology, National Research Council; NIOSH Board of Scientific Counselors; CDC Advisory Committee on Childhood Lead Poisoning Prevention; EPA Science Advisory Board panels (lead in air, water, dust); Consultant and Temporary Advisor to the World Health Organization (arsenic in drinking water; chelation of heavy metals); Agency for Toxic Substances and Disease Registry (ATSDR) expert panels (lead biomonitoring; hair analysis); and Consultant to US Air Force Science Advisory Board, the US Navy Naval Air Command, and the US Army Public Health Center.
+His national and international activities have included President, American College of Medical Toxicology; Committee on Toxicology, National Research Council; NIOSH Board of Scientific Counselors; CDC Advisory Committee on Childhood Lead Poisoning Prevention; EPA Science Advisory Board panels (lead in air, water, dust); Consultant and Temporary Advisor to the World Health Organization (arsenic in drinking water; chelation of heavy metals); Agency for Toxic Substances and Disease Registry (ATSDR) expert panels (lead biomonitoring; hair analysis); and toxicology consultant to US Air Force Science Advisory Board, the US Navy Naval Air Command, and the US Army Public Health Center.

 Dr. Kosnett has been an Attending Physician for the Rocky Mountain Poison and Drug Center (1995 - present) and the San Francisco Bay Area Poison Control Center (1989 - 1994).
 With funding from the Colorado Department of Public Health and Environment and the National Institute on Drug Abuse he has been engaged in research investigating the impact of cannabis use on driving performance and impairment.
 He has offered consultation to the State of Colorado and other parties regarding child resistant packaging, dosage limits and labeling for marijuana products, the pharmacokinetics and pharmacodynamics of cannabinoids, and marijuana driving under the influence (DUI) assessment.
-He has also conducted risk analyses concerning pesticide residues on cannabis.

 Academic Affiliations: Associate Clinical Professor, Division of Clinical Pharmacology & Toxicology, Department of Medicine, University of Colorado School of Medicine, and the Department of Environmental and Occupational Health, Colorado School of Public Health.
 Dr. Kosnett received a BS degree in molecular biophysics and biochemistry from Yale University, an MD degree from the University of California, San Francisco, and an MPH degree in environmental health sciences from the University of California, Berkeley.